ssk13/SeniorProject/PseudoComposerWeb/README.md

 	* Avoid skipping in both voices - not as bad if 3rds
 	* It is preferable to precede a skip with a step or steps in the opposite direction.
 	* Try to fill in skips
-	* no outline of 7th, 9th, other dissonant intervals
+	* No outline of 7th, 9th, other dissonant intervals
 	* Try to cover the whole octave every 10-20 CF notes (first species)
 	* Try to cover the whole octave every 4-8 CF notes (2nd species)
 	* 2nd